 Keep in mind, if you’re feeling more pain then you may want to start with one or 2 of these tips.
 Then slowly add one at a time.

-However, if your thumb feels great and you want more, then try these Best 5 Thumb Exercises for Thumb Stiffness.
+However, if your thumb feels great and you want more, then download my Best 5 Thumb Exercises for Thumb Stiffness.

 Do me a favor, if you found this post helpful do share with family and friends that use their hands a lot.
 Help them work through their thumb stiffness with these simple, yet effective thumb stiffness treatments.